turboapps/docs/src/server/administration/hub.md

 The **versions** list shows all available images that are available for this repository.
 They can be referenced by their tag or their ID (ex, "mozilla/firefox:64.0" or "mozilla/firefox#44397e23bf46a08a8a567ba13b2c215668d451c9dde41b030706779dc977cc02").
 Accessing a repository without a tag or ID will use the latest available image (ex, "mozilla/firefox").
 Note that any repository updates may take up to 24hrs to be automatically retrieved by the Turbo Client.

 The **Dependencies** and **Used By** lists shows all images referenced by and referencing this repository image.
 Dependencies are downloaded on-demand when creating a new session.
-For more information on dependencies, see [Dependencies](/reference/dependencies/dependencies)

 The **Pre-cache** setting specifies whether to cache the repository on application servers.
 Pre-cached repositories are pulled onto the application servers every 10 minutes.
 A [workspace](/server/administration/workspaces.html#workspace-general) may also pre-cache the repository.